serenitymea/ttcreate/README.md

 ## Features

-- Downloads images from Pinterest by keywords, boards, or accounts
+- Downloads images from Pinterest by link
 - Connects to a local SDXL setup via `diffusers`
 - Launches a Gradio interface for reference-based generation
 - Allows adjusting parameters such as strength, steps, seed, guidance, and more